Nileshkl/Unsupervised-ML--Netflix-Movies-and-TV-Shows-Clustering/README.md

 Through the in-depth analysis of the Netflix dataset and the creation of a content-based recommendation system, this project strives to boost user satisfaction and minimize subscriber turnover for Netflix.
 The content clustering enhances organization, and the personalized recommendations are geared toward user preferences.
 The anticipated outcome is an increase in user retention rates, ultimately strengthening Netflix's position as a top streaming entertainment platform.

+Start exploring the project for more details and insights!

+Feel free to contribute, report issues, or ask questions.
+Happy coding!

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nileshkumar-lavand/)